 We snorkel our way to the stairs in Silfra Lagoon which lead to the path back to base (approx. 400 meters).
 We use the walk back to reflect on this unique experience, chat with fellow snorkelers and pick our guides brain with any questions you have after seeing the Silfra Fissure up close.

 – Minimum age: 12 (guardian’s approval needed for minors under 18).

 – You need to know how to swim, and be comfortable spending up t0 40 minutes in the water.

-There is a current in Silfra and you must be comfortable swimming against the current when needed.
+– There is a slight current in Silfra and you must be comfortable swimming against this slight current when needed.

 A set of long underwear and warm socks, also don’t forget your contact lenses as you won’t be able to wear glasses with the mask, everything else is provided for you as part of the tour.